eachristgr/Computer-Architecture/Lab01/README.md

 The results were saved in the **myprog_TimingSimpleCPU_result** folder, the execution took **704536000** ticks to complete.

 ( b ) As expected the MinorCPU model is a lot faster than the TimingSimpleCPU.
-The strict hierarchy of MinorCPU enables it to be able to load a new instructions while another one is processed by the ALU.
+The hierarchy of MinorCPU enables it to be able to load a new instructions while another one is processed by the ALU.

 ( c ) In order to see how different parameters affect the system, we ran the emulator with diffenert values of CPU models, CPU fequency and memory type.